$S^3$ -- Semantic Signal Separation: Introduction

 \section{Introduction}

-`Topic models' are an umbrella term for statistical approaches that enable unsupervised topic discovery in large text corpora (\cite{blei_prob_topic_models}).
-They are commonly applied in exploratory data analysis of textual data, because they allow practitioners to unearth and condense information about the semantic content of a corpus without the need for close reading and manual labor.
+`Topic models' are an umbrella term for statistical approaches that enable unsupervised topic discovery in large text corpora \citep{blei_prob_topic_models}.
+They are commonly applied in exploratory data analysis of textual data because they allow practitioners to unearth and condense information about the semantic content of a corpus without the need for close reading and manual labor.
 Traditionally, topics are presented to the user as a set of important terms (keywords) that provide insights into possible interpretations of the topic.

-Classical approaches to topic modeling, such as Latent Semantic Indexing (\cite{lsi_information_retrieval}, \cite{lsa}) and Latent Dirichlet Allocation (\cite{blei_lda}, \cite{blei_prob_topic_models}), have relied on frequency-based bag-of-words (BoW) representations of documents.
-While these models have been successfully utilized in decades of NLP research (\cite{lda_survey}), they all share several practical and theoretical limitations.
+Classical approaches to topic modeling, such as Latent Semantic Indexing (\citealp{lsi_information_retrieval}, \citealp{lsa}) and Latent Dirichlet Allocation (\citealp{blei_lda}, \citealp{blei_prob_topic_models}), have relied on frequency-based bag-of-words (BoW) representations of documents.
+While these models have been successfully utilized in decades of NLP research \citep{lda_survey}, they all share several practical and theoretical limitations.
 For example, BoW models are sensitive to words with atypical statistical properties (such as function words), which can contaminate keyword-based topic descriptions unless heavy preprocessing pipelines are applied.
 Such pipelines introduce many degrees of freedom for the researcher.
-Furthermore, the sparsity and high dimensionality of BoW representations typically result in lower computational efficiency and poorer model fit.
+Furthermore, the sparsity and high dimensionality of BoW representations often result in lower computational efficiency and poorer model fit.

-With the advent of dense neural language representations (\cite{attention_is_all_you_need}, \cite{le2014distributed}, \cite{glove}, \cite{mikolov2013efficient}), new opportunities have opened for topic modeling research.
-Sentence Embeddings (\cite{sentence_transformers}) hold great promise for topic modeling, as \circled{1} they provide contextual, grammar-sensitive representations of language, \circled{2} are more robust against spelling errors and out-of-vocabulary terms, thereby eliminating the need for heavy preprocessing, \circled{3} produce dense representations in a continuous space, allowing for modeling techniques that are not feasible with BoW representations (e.g. assumption of Gaussianity) and, \circled{4} they allow for transfer learning (\cite{ruder-etal-2019-transfer}) in topic modeling, utilizing information learnt in larger external corpora on the specific task.
+With the advent of dense neural language representations (\citealp{attention_is_all_you_need}, \citealp{le2014distributed}, \citealp{glove}, \citealp{mikolov2013efficient}), new opportunities have opened for topic modeling research.
+Sentence embeddings \citep{sentence_transformers} hold great promise for topic modeling, as they provide contextual, grammar-sensitive representations of language, and are more robust against spelling errors and out-of-vocabulary terms, reducing the need for preprocessing that discards valuable linguistic information.
+Additionally, they produce dense representations in a continuous space, allowing for assumptions of Gaussianity.
+They also allow for transfer learning \citep{ruder-etal-2019-transfer} in topic modeling, utilizing information learned in larger external corpora for topic extraction.